John Butterfield (businessman): Legacy

 In 1958 the U.S. Post Office issued a commemorative stamp, celebrating the 100th anniversary of the Overland Mail stage line express.

-His son, Daniel Adams Butterfield (1831–1901), was a Union brigadier general in the American Civil War, and Assistant U.S. Treasurer.
+His son, Daniel Adams Butterfield (1831–1901), was a Union brigadier general in the American Civil War, and assistant U.S. treasurer.
 Daniel is credited with creating the bugle call Taps, a variation of a bugle call known as the Scott Tattoo, in 1862.

 Butterfield died on November 14, 1869, at his home in Utica.
-Butterfield was buried in Forest Hill Cemetery in Utica New York, where he lived when the established his first stage coach line.
+Butterfield was buried in Forest Hill Cemetery in Utica, New York, where he lived when he established his first stage coach line.